decentraland/avatar-assets/README.md

 npm run prepare-deploy 679911429fb0415fb77dfdbc91d011c187444faa
 ```

-This command will generate: `npm run deploy -- --identityFilePath <identity-file> --target <node-to-deploy> --id "dcl://base-avatars/relaxed_hair"`, as the commit only updated the `relaxed_hair` wearable.
+This command will generate: `npm run deploy -- --identityFilePath <identity-file> --target <node-to-deploy> --id dcl://base-avatars/relaxed_hair`, as the commit only updated the `relaxed_hair` wearable.

+**Please note that the parameters should not be enclosed within double quotes (").**

 ## Deploy to Content Server